loopbackio/loopback.io/pages/en/edit_docs/series.md

 Save this in your \_includes/custom folder as something like series\_acme.html.

-{% include warning.html content="With pages, there isn't a universal namespace created from tags or categories like there is with Jekyll posts.
+{% include warning.html content="
+With pages, there isn't a universal namespace created from tags or categories like there is with Jekyll posts.
 As a result, you have to loop through all pages.
 If you have a lot of pages in your site (e.g., 1,000+), then this looping will create a slow build time.
-If this is the case, you will need to rethink the approach to looping here." %}
+If this is the case, you will need to rethink the approach to looping here.
+" %}

 ## 2. Create the "next" include

 Now create another include for the Next button at the bottom of the page.
-Copy the following code, changing the series name to your series'name:
+Copy the following code, changing the series name to your series' name:

 {% raw %}
 ```html